• Skip to main content

 Hawks’ quarterback Will Wood — clutch as ever — converted a third-down screen pass before taking one himself on fourth down in the final minutes.
 The right-handed gunslinger remained cool, calm, and collected as No. 3 Xaverian (11-2) captured the Division 1 Super Bowl 41-35 against top-ranked St. John’s Prep (11-2).

 It was Xaverian’s third consecutive Super Bowl win and second in three years against its archrival.
-The 2023 version of Prep-Xaverian also finished a six-point game.
+The 2023 edition of Prep-Xaverian also finished a six-point game.

-Wood stole the show, tossing five touchdowns and 345 yards.
+Wood (11-of-16) stole the show, tossing five touchdowns and 345 yards.
 His five TDs tied Kyle Beatrice’s (Swampscott) all-time MIAA Super Bowl record.
+(Beatrice was 21-of-38 in the 2002 Super Bowl against North Attleborough.)

-Speaking of records, teammate and receiver Dave Chiavegato hauled in three of those touchdown passes to tie another Super Bowl record.
+Speaking of records, Xaverian receiver Dave Chiavegato hauled in three of Woods’ touchdown passes to tie another Super Bowl record.

 St. John’s, which last won the big game in 2022, nearly stole another after trailing by three scores in the fourth quarter.
 Quarterback Chris Vargas connected with wideout Ethan Stefanovich for the final two scores of the game, but some late first downs helped Xaverian kneel out the clock.